rizkyintan/F-QAE24001120-synrgy7-rin-qa-ch5/README.md

-### Welcome to my Quality Assurance Learning Repository! 🚀
+# Welcome to my Quality Assurance Learning Repository! 🚀

-This repository serves as a dedicated space for storing code and resources related to my quality assurance (QA) learning and development journey.
+Helo, my name is Rizky Intan Nurlita.
+I am currently learning Software Quality Assurance at SYNRGY Batch 7.
+This repository serves as a dedicated space for storing code and resources related to my quality assurance learning and development journey.
-This one is for Chapter 5, we learn about Java and Object Oriented Programming (so fun xixi) 😍✨
+This repository is specifically created to document my progress and share the materials I have worked on throughout the course.

-This readme update from main branch.
+Here in Chapter 5, we are focusing on **Java and Object-Oriented Programming** (so fun! 😍✨)